Some links in this post may be affiliate links

 The third possible reason for lack of blooms in Lavender Plants is failure to prune (cutback) the plant.
 Cutback the plant annually in spring to encourage new growth as flower buds emerge from the new growth.

 Leaf drop (dropping leaves) in Lavender Plant are due to underwatering during the growing season.
-Water the plant thoroughly when the top 2-3 in. of soil dry out and do not allow it to dry out completely for a prolonged period of time.
+Water the plant thoroughly when the top 2-3 inches of soil dry out and do not allow it to dry out completely for a prolonged period of time.

 Yellow leaves in Lavender Plant are due to overwatering in the cold season season.
 Reduce watering in the cold season as growth is reduced at this time, therefore, the plant does not require a lot of water for growth.

+Leaf spots in Lavender Plant are an indication of leaf spot disease which is prevalent in poorly aerated, overdamp conditions.
 Do not overwater the plants or let them sit in soggy soil.
-Ensure that the soil is free-draining and water only when the top 2-3 in. of soil has dried out.
+Ensure that the soil is free-draining and water only when the top 2-3 inches of soil has dried out.

+For container-grown Lavender Plants, make sure that the container has adequate drainage holes and the soil is loose and drains easily.
 Avoid overcrowding of the plants and also prune some of the branches to improve the ventilation and ensure that there is good air circulation at all times.

 Bad smell in Lavender Plants is a characteristic of root-rot disease which is prevalent in container-grown plants and is brought about by soggy soil due to poor drainage.